chrisamanse/chrisamanse.github.io/_posts/2015-12-20-swift-2-quick-start.md

 {% endhighlight %}

 If that doesn't interest you enough, skim through the [The Swift Programming Language](https://swift.org/documentation/) ebook to look for more advanced and cool stuff in Swift.
 If you want to see some examples of Swift code, I got some open source libraries and apps in [GitHub](https://github.com/chrisamanse).
+All of my apps in the [App Store](https://appstore.com/joechristopherpaulamanse?at=1001l9X4&ct=personal_website) are also built using Swift.